Quynh Nguyen: Background

 She started piano at age four with her uncle, and was nine years old when she gave her first recital.
 She first studied at the Hanoi Conservatory, and made her orchestral debut at age 11; she went on to receive a scholarship at Moscow's Gnessin State Musical College (where she studied with pianist Oleg Musorin), and continued her studies at the Juilliard School, Mannes College of Music, and CUNY Graduate Center.

 She received her Doctor of Musical Arts degree from the Graduate Center of City University of New York in 2009.
 Her teachers include Bella Davidovich, Jerome Rose, Jacob Lateiner, Martin Canin and Yvonne Loriod.
-She has participated in master classes of such artists as Tatiana Nikolaeva, Richard Goode, Jeffrey Swann, Peter Frankle, and Andras Schiff.
+She has participated in master classes of such artists as Tatiana Nikolaeva, Richard Goode, Jeffrey Swann, Peter Frankl, and András Schiff.
 She received a Fulbright Scholarship during 2004–2005 to study in France for a project entitled "Messiaen and the Eastern Influence on his Music".
-Her dissertation titled An Analysis of Olivier Messiaen's Last Piano Solo Work: Petites esquisses d'oiseaux received the Barry Brook Dissertation award from the CUNY Graduate Center.
-Additionally, she is the recipient of several awards and fellowships, including the Fulbright Fellowship and the United States Presidential Academic Excellence Award.
+Her dissertation titled An Analysis of Olivier Messiaen's Last Piano Solo Work: Petites esquisses d'oiseaux received the Barry Brook Dissertation Award from the CUNY Graduate Center.
+Additionally, she is the recipient of several awards and fellowships, including the Fulbright Fellowship, the American Prize (Lorin Hollander Award), and the United States Presidential Academic Excellence Award.

 Teaching

-Nguyen currently serves on the piano faculty of the International Keyboard Institute and Festival in New York City and at Hunter College, City University of New York, where she teaches private piano instructions and conducts piano and chamber music master classes.
+Nguyen currently serves on the piano faculty of the International Keyboard Institute and Festival in New York City and at Hunter College, City University of New York, where she teaches private piano instruction and conducts piano and chamber music master classes.
+She also serves as New York Executive Director of the French American Piano Society.